jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 -   payment is made only for services that meet these levels.

-This proven methodology has yet to be fully implemented governmentwide for a variety of reasons, including inexperience in writing performance-based solicitations, cultural inertia, and concerns about more open and interactive communication with industry throughout the acquisition process.
+This proven methodology has yet to be fully implemented governmentwide for a variety of reasons, including inexperience in writing performance-based solicitations, cultural inertia, and concerns about more open and interactive communication with industry throughout the acquisition process.[^process]

 The problems caused by not using performance-based methods is especially acute when it comes to the software development professional services.
 Government solicitations to procure non-performance based custom software are often long and complicated, include many pages of requirements, and can take months --- even years --- to write.